LogtalkDotOrg/logtalk3/manuals/sources/userman/features.rst

    the other hand, logic programming allows us to represent, in a declarative way, the knowledge we have of each entity.
-Together, these two advantages allow us to minimize the distance between an application and its problem domain, turning the writing and maintenance of programming easier and more productive.
+Together, these two advantages allow us to minimize the distance between an application and its problem domain, making the writing and maintenance of programming easier and more productive.

    From a pragmatic perspective, Logtalk objects provide Prolog with